Wílmer López

 Wilmer López Arguedas (born 3 August 1971) is a retired Costa Rican footballer.

-He played for Alajuelense and is one of the club's biggest idols of all time.
+He played football for the Costa Rican club Alajuelense and is regarded as one of the club's most notable figures.

 Club career

 López made his debut in the Costa Rican Primera División on 5 January 1992 playing with Carmelita against ASODELI also scoring his first league goal in that match.
 The following next season, he was bought by Alajuelense, becoming one of the most beloved players and a crowd favorite, playing 13 seasons and winning 7 Costa Rican Championships, 3 Copa Interclubes UNCAF championships and 1 CONCACAF Champions' Cup, being part of the team that won 4 consecutive national championships (1999 to 2003).
 He was named the best player of the national tournament for two consecutive seasons before moving to Deportes Tolima in Colombia, whom he left very soon due to contractual problems, and again during another season, when he returned to Costa Rica.
 He also played the Copa Merconorte and the Copa Sudamericana.

 Nicknamed El Pato (The Duck), the midfielder also played for Pérez Zeledón.
-He is also known as El Ingeniero (The Engineer) due to his amazing ability to create plays with short and long passes and also for his fast thinking that made him one of the best midfielders in the region during the '90s and the early 2000s.
+He is also known as El Ingeniero (The Engineer) due to his ability to create plays with short and long passes and also for his fast thinking that made him one of the best midfielders in the region during the '90s and the early 2000s.
 After 2003, he suffered multiple injuries that made him lose a lot of games and he never regained his earlier abilities as a player, although he was still loved by the crowd and gave a few good games along the road to the end of the 2007 season when his contract expired and the team decided not to hire him again.
-It was a very sad day for all the Alajuelense's fans.
+It was a sad day for Alajuelense's fans.
 Every time Pérez Zeledón played at the Alejandro Morera Soto stadium, his former fans waited for him singing and clapping every time he touched the ball, letting him know he still was in their hearts.
 López totalled 478 league matches and 80 goals for Liga.
 He also played 92 international club games for them.
 He played 550 league games in total.

 International career

-López made his debut for Costa Rica in an August 1995 friendly match against Japan and earned a total of 76 caps, scoring 6 goals.
+López made his debut for Costa Rica in an August 1995 friendly match against Japan and earned a total of 77 caps, scoring 5 goals.
 He represented his country in 22 FIFA World Cup qualification matches and played in all 3 games during the 2002 FIFA World Cup held in Korea and Japan.
 He also played at the 1995 and 1997 UNCAF Nations Cups as well as at the 1998, 2000, 2002 and 2003 CONCACAF Gold Cups and the 1997 Copa América.
 He also was a non-playing squad member at the 2001 Copa América.

 His final international was a July 2003 CONCACAF Gold Cup match against the United States.